judasgutenberg/SolArk_Live_Data/README.md

 Since the ESP8266 doesn't fully support more than one serial port, I was forced to use the web page it serves to debug.

 For now this sketch just produces a *-delimited list of values on the web page it serves, though you probably will want to do something else.
-What I do is send this data to a MySQL server to log it with a timestamp so I can see pretty (and extremely-detailed) graphs, which kick the ass of those produced by SolArk.
+What I do is send this data to a MySQL server to log it with a timestamp so I can see pretty (and extremely-detailed) graphs, which kick the ass of those produced on the data page served by MySolArk.